-- Is my organization eligible for funding? - Does my project idea meet the program priorities? - Will my project idea lead to greater compliance with the AODA and/or communicate the value of accessibility and a more inclusive Ontario?
+- Is my organization eligible for funding? - Does my project idea meet the program priorities? - Will my project idea lead to greater compliance with the AODA and/or

 Before initiating an application, it is important to consult with the Regional Development Advisor (RDA) assigned to your area.
 To determine your region please refer to Appendix A in this document.
 Your RDA will be your main point of contact for the program and can help you determine whether your organization and proposed project meet the program's eligibility requirements.